 Input field Description 1/0 A slider switch indicates whether the mail proxy is active (I) or inactive (O).
 Click the slider switch to change the status.
 This option is activated by default.
-Verify Server Certificates Select this check box if you want the mail proxy of your LANCOM R&S ® Unified Firewall to validate server certificates.
-Use StartTLS (SMTP) Select this check box to activate StartTLS for SMTP connections through the proxy.
+Verify Server Certificates Select this check box if you want the mail proxy of your LANCOM ${\sf R}$ Use StartTLS (SMTP) Select this check box to activate StartTLS for SMTP connections through the proxy.
 Certificates Select the certificate type that you want to use for the mail proxy by selecting the respective radio button.
-The following options are available: Create certificates automatically Your LANCOM R&S ® Unified Firewall creates pseudo certificates automatically for each mail server.
+The following options are available: Create certificates automatically Your LANCOM $\operatorname{ReS}^{\otimes}$ Unified Firewall creates pseudo certificates automatically for each mail server.
 Select certificate Your LANCOM R&S ® Unified Firewall uses a certificate for all servers.

-Input field Description From the Proxy Certificate drop-down list, select a certificate. (i) You can find more information on creating these certificates under Certificate Management on page 151.
+From the Proxy Certificate drop-down list, select a certificate. () You can find more information on creating these certificates under Certificat Management on page 160.
 Only non-CA certificates with a private key are allowed.